-Gaya Travel team finds that it is high time for travellers who have not yet discovered Manila to start getting acquainted with the city, which is poised to become one of the up-and-coming destination in 2015.
+Gaya Travel team finds that it is high time for travellers who have not yet discovered Manila to start getting acquainted with the city, which is poised to become one of the up-and-coming destination.

 At a glance, Metro Manila, with its immense sprawl that is home to 19 million souls, initially appears daunting – some parts of the city somehow reminded us of Jakarta, while other parts reminded us of Singapore.
 Prior to going to Manila, we often heard that travellers need to be extra careful when being in the city since life there is perceived hard, thus forces many to hustle or resort to crime.
 However, our recent trip to Manila through Golden Holidays by Malaysia Airlines confirmed otherwise.